 Repetition of this treatment a few times a week is recommended to regulate the sweating of your hand or feet.
 Some machines can be bought for home use which can be more convenient but may require the recommendation of your cosmetic doctor.

 Iontophoresis is notably safe, however, due to the use of the electrical current in the procedure, it is not a good option for pregnant and lactating moms.
 This treatment is not also recommended for patients who have pacemakers or metal implants in their body.
 Also, Iontophoresis is not the most appropriate procedure for patients suffering from cardiovascular conditions or epilepsy.

-Another cosmetic treatment option for hyperhidrosis is Botox.
+Another cosmetic treatment option for hyperhidrosis is Anti wrinkle Injections.
 This involves the injection of botulinum toxin type A on the body parts that are highly affected by excessive sweating.
-Botox has earned the approval of the Food and Drug Administration or FDA as a treatment for axillary hyperhidrosis.
-However, some cosmetic doctors also administer Botox in sweaty hands or feet.
+Anti wrinkle Injections has earned the approval of the Food and Drug Administration or FDA as a treatment for axillary hyperhidrosis.
+However, some cosmetic doctors also administer Anti wrinkle Injections in sweaty hands or feet.

-When you have tried antiperspirants and treatments like iontophoresis and Botox, yet they seem to be ineffective, you may seek the help of your cosmetic doctor to prescribe an anticholinergic medicine.
+When you have tried antiperspirants and treatments like iontophoresis and Anti wrinkle Injections, yet they seem to be ineffective, you may seek the help of your cosmetic doctor to prescribe an anticholinergic medicine.

 Oral anticholinergic medicines help prevent the activation of the sweat glands.
 However, this option is not for everyone.
 Others may be faced with adverse effects that can affect their vision, heart, eyes, mouth and bladder.

 This option is recommended only for people with severe hyperhidrosis.
 When all other options fail and perspiration continues to pursue, you may seek the advice of your cosmetic doctor for a surgical procedure.